pyccel/pyccel/developer_docs/review_process.md

 The review process is the process through which a branch which solves an issue is merged into the master branch.

 When you believe your branch is ready to merge you should create a pull request.
 Be sure to add a description which allows other developers to understand what your changes aim to do.
 You may also want to include a commit summary as the pull request description forms the basis of the commit message shown on the master branch.
+In addition you should make sure that your pull request links to the issue that it is solving so that issue is automatically closed when the pull request is merged.

 Once the pull request is opened 4 tests should be triggered they are: